-The Queensferry Crossing (also known as The Forth Replacement Crossing) is one of the most striking architectural icons of the twenty-first century and is the UK’s tallest bridge and the world’s longest three-tower, cable-stayed bridge.
+The Queensferry Crossing (also known as The Forth Replacement Crossing) is one of the most striking engineering icons of the twenty-first century and is the UK’s tallest bridge and the world’s longest three-tower, cable-stayed bridge.
 Linking Edinburgh with the county of Fife it sits alongside its illustrious neighbours, the Forth Bridge and Forth Road Bridge.
 When complete in May 2017, the Queensferry Crossing will provide welcomed resilience to the strategic road network on the east coast of Scotland and enable essential maintenance works to be carried out on the existing Forth Road Bridge, which will then become a route for pedestrians, cyclists and public transport.

 Three centuries of engineering innovation

 The Queensferry Crossing sits within a beautiful bridge-scape representing three centuries of engineering innovation.
 The Forth Bridge was built in 1890 and was the first steel bridge and longest cantilever bridge span in the world at the time.
 The Forth Road Bridge was built in 1964 and was the longest span suspension bridge outside of North America and the 4th largest in the world..
 Construction on the Queensferry Crossing began in 2011 and will be complete in 2017 at which time it will stand alongside these historic structures as a fitting 21st Century addition.

 More than a bridge